cormullion/Thebes.jl/docs/src/views.md

 ![perspective cube example](assets/figures/perspectivemovie-animation.gif)

 As the value of `perspective` increases, the apparent magnification increases, and parallel lines start to converge.
-The next example tries to show the converging parallel lines.
+The next example shows the converging parallel lines.

 ```@example
 using Thebes, Luxor # hide